 Gummy Shark

-We would recommend targeting gummy sharks with a 7 foot 8-15 kilo rod paired with a 4000 to 6000 size reel spooled with 20 to 40-pound line.
-Finished with a strong leader ranging from 40lb through to 60 pounds.
-Ideal rigs include a running sinker rig to single or double snelled rig or a paternoster rig.
-You can use an Ezi rig attaching a sinker to the clip and then tying on a pre-made double snelled rig.
-Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka’s, & garfish.
+Gummy sharks are a welcome catch in this area, and not being too far from the entrance ( Port Phillip Bay heads into the Bass Strait), they can be common catches.
+They are magnificent-looking sharks that fight well and also taste great.
+We recommend targeting gummy sharks with a 7-8 foot rod that’s 5-10kg or 8-15kg paired with a 6000 to 8000 size reel spooled with 40-60 pound line and finished with a strong leader ranging from 40lb through to 60 pounds.
+Ideal rigs include a running sinker rig, single or double snelled rig, or a paternoster rig.
+You can use an Ezi rig, attach a sinker to the clip, and tie it on a pre-made double-snelled rig.
+Octopus or circle hooks from 5/0 to 7/0 are preferred for presenting chunks of salmon, trevally, squid, mackerel, Eel, mullet, pilchard, yakka, & garfish.

 Targeting Flathead at Dromana Pier

 Flathead is a year-round prospect that can be caught at any time of the day.
-They are an ambush predator that waits in disguise for smaller fish to swim by for easy feed.
+They are an ambush predator that waits in disguise for smaller fish to swim by for an easy feed.
 This highlights the importance of keeping your baits and soft plastics towards the bottom.
-If fishing from a boat or kayak we would recommend drifting around the sandy flats until you find a good patch of them.
-Also, keep an eye out for depth drop-offs which is a great location for an ambush predator to be waiting.
-We recommend targeting flathead with a 7 foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
+If fishing from a boat or kayak, we would recommend drifting around the sandy flats until you find a good patch of them.
+Also, watch for depth drop-offs, which are excellent locations for an ambush predator to wait.
+We recommend targeting flathead with a 7-foot 2–4 or 3-5 kilo fishing rod paired with a 2500 or 3000 size reel spooled with 8-12lb braid and equivalent leader.
 You can go lighter, but flathead has bristly teeth that can compromise your fishing line.